tiffanychenn/closer-worlds/README.md

   - [x] Word and character limit textboxes
     - [x] Move these into all of the previous templates!
 - [ ] Stress test everything
   - [ ] Generating images
   - [ ] Make sure images successfully show up in the next section, not just the current generate section, after generation
   - [ ] Saving data
-- [ ] Button permissions
+- [x] Button permissions
   - [x] Allow next on WritePrompt only when character limits are met
     - [x] Develop character limited textbox component
-  - [ ] Allow next on Reflect only when image has been generated and retrieved successfully
+  - [x] Allow next on Reflect only when image has been generated and retrieved successfully
-  - [ ] Allow redo on Image only when redo has not yet been used (we already have state for this)
+  - [x] Allow redo on Image only when redo has not yet been used (we already have state for this)
 - [x] Make everything pretty
   - [x] ~Add icons to tooltips~ (Actually no longer necessary, cancelled)
 - [ ] Finish all steps in UI (not necessarily hooked up to state)
-  - [ ] Title slide
+  - [x] Title slide
   - [x] Info slides with no form components, sometimes with images
   - [x] Write prompt
   - [x] Reflect
   - [x] View generated image
-  - [ ] Slides with different form components
+  - [x] Slides with different form components
-  - [ ] If time permits, possibly come back and fix some of the image sizing flexbox issues
+  - [ ] If time permits, possibly come back and fix some of the image sizing flexbox issues (they're worse than I anticipated, and it'd be nice to clean them up)
+- [ ] Replace timer warning placeholder text
 - [ ] Stretch goal: make surveys completely using our platform
   - [ ] Smooth way to get participants to take the survey on two laptops while still having data to our API
   - [ ] Possibly more form components, like checkboxes, Likert scales, etc.
+- [ ] Make it bulletproof
+  - [ ] Error messages
+  - [ ] Restore state
+  - [ ] Avoid overwriting state on backend on every save

 ----